Mexican Lasagna Bowls

 What is Mexican lasagna?

-• Keto swap-ins – Most Mexican lasagna recipes are loaded with carbs from tortillas and beans, but this version keeps it keto-friendly with tortillas and black soy beans that keep the carbs in check.
-Each bowl has just 7.5g net carbs.
+• Keto-friendly swaps – Most versions of this dish are loaded with carbs from flour tortillas and canned beans.
+I use low-carb tortillas and black soy beans to keep each bowl at just 7.5g net carbs.

-• High protein – With 45g of protein per bowl, this one actually fills you up.
-I used chicken, but you can easily swap in ground beef, steak, or even more black soy beans if you want to keep it vegetarian.
+• High protein45g of protein per bowl, which is what actually keeps me full through the afternoon.
+I use chicken here, but ground beef, steak, or extra black soy beans all work if you want to switch it up.

-• Built for meal prep – I make these in individual oven-safe containers, so you can assemble a whole batch at once and toss them in the fridge or freezer.
-Then just reheat whenever you need something quick and satisfying.
+• Built for meal prep – I assemble everything into individual oven-safe containers, so I can prep a full batch and toss them in the fridge or freezer.
+Then just reheat whenever I need something fast.

-• Minimal cleanup – It’s basically a one-pot meal.
-No big chopping session or extra pans, just layer your ingredients straight into the container and bake.
-Done.
+• Minimal cleanup – No big chopping session, no extra pans.
+I layer ingredients straight into the container and bake.
+That’s it.

-• Switch up the beans – If you’re not watching carbs, canned black beans, pinto beans, or refried beans all work.
-For keto, stick with black soy beans or skip them entirely and just add more meat or veggies.
+• Switch the beans – If you’re not watching carbs, canned black beans or pinto beans are fine.
+For keto, stick with black soy beans or skip them entirely and add more meat.

 Meal Prep Tips